Managing Director of both businesses

 Read Natural Sciences at Sidney Sussex College, Cambridge and then completed a PhD with Prof Derek Martin in the Department of Physics, Queen Mary & Westfield College, University of London.

 He dives in caves - The photo was taken before entering the Actun Koh system in the Yucatan, Mexico.
-Click here if you feel the need to learn more about Cave Diving or of his current project - mapping caves in the Yucatan.
+Details of his current working current project - mapping caves in the Yucatan.
 For examples, these links give details of the Minotauros system and scootering in the Actun Koh system were sensors have determined the speed to pressure flows in that cave.
 He goes underwater too on the English south coast - here diving with his wife Lucy - in 12 C water - looking at one of the 2nd World War Mulberry harbours which failed to make it across the channel

 Ken is a graduate of both London University and Sussex University, and has been involved in Far Infrared and Submillimetre physics since 1979.
-He has been with QMC Instruments since 1984.
-He enjoys travelling, which is a good thing really, because he sees a lot of the world when visiting QMC Instruments clients.
-Here he is in front of the 45M dish at NRO at Noybeyama in Japan.
+He has been with QMC Instruments Ltd since 1984.
+He enjoys travelling, which is a good thing really, because he sees a lot of the world when visiting QMC Instruments Ltd clients.

 Outside work, Adam likes travel and reading, and sometimes reading about travel.